National Academy of Sciences

 Section 9.
 The National Academy of Engineering is established as a separate membership organization of the National Academy of Sciences, under Articles of Organization adopted by the Council of the National Academy of Sciences.

 Section 10.
-The Institute of Medicine is established as a separate membership organization of the National Academy of Sciences under terms of a charter adopted by the Council of the National Academy of Sciences.
+The National Academy of Medicine is established as a separate membership organization of the National Academy of Sciences under terms of a charter adopted by the Council of the National Academy of Sciences.

 National Research Council